postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 // Set Redis as the default backend.
 RedisCachingBackendConfiguration redisCachingConfiguration =
-    new RedisCachingBackendConfiguration() { Prefix = "MyApp-1.0.1" };
+    new RedisCachingBackendConfiguration() { KeyPrefix = "MyApp-1.0.1" };
 CachingServices.DefaultBackend = RedisCachingBackend.Create( connection, redisCachingConfiguration );
 ```

 ### Important configuration settings

-- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> property should be set to a value that uniquely identifies the version of the data model.
+- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> property should be set to a value that uniquely identifies the version of the data model.
 This will allow you to run several versions of your application side by side with the same database.
 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.DefaultExpiration> property is the expiration for items that do not have an explicit expiration and are not marked unremovable.
 It defaults to 30 days.
 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property allows you to select the logical database.
 It defaults to 0.
 If you run several applications on the same standalone Redis node, it’s recommended to place each application in a separate database so that you can clear the cache easily with the `FLUSHDB` Redis command.
-Note that in Redis Cluster mode only database 0 is available, so you must differentiate applications using the `Prefix` instead.
+Note that in Redis Cluster mode only database 0 is available, so you must differentiate applications using the `KeyPrefix` instead.

 ## Adding a local in-memory cache to a remote Redis server